sylvanc/pony-lecture/agere2015.md

 ----

 Any reference that denies _global_ write aliases is _immutable_.
-You can use _that_ reference to read from the object, because no other actor can read from write to the object.
+You can use _that_ reference to read from the object, because no other actor can read from or write to the object.
 You _can't_ use that reference to write to the object, because some other actor might read from it.

 | Deny global | aliases | |
 -----------------------|--------------|-------------|-----